Author: Kelsey Schnell

 Flip the Switch

 If you have a switch, I can flip it.
 You should consider that light as good as turned on.
 When it comes to illuminating a room, the only thing I do better than flicking from “OFF” to “ON” is yawn or blink.
-But all of that lighting hinges on one simple requirement:

 • NaNoWriMo: I Wrote a Novel